yulefu/COVID_Tweet_Sentiment_Classifier/README.md

 ## Installation

 Make sure the Python verison is 3.10.12.
+Also, please ensure you have the correct CUDA and cuDNN installed.
+We are using CUDA version 12.1, and cuDNN Version 90100.

+Download CUDA from NVIDIA’s official website and install it.

+Download cuDNN from NVIDIA Developer and install it.

 1. **Clone the repository:**